lytcherino/chip8-emulator/README.md

 1. Clone the project
 2. Run `install.sh`
-3. Use ./PlayChip8 <chip8-game.ch8>
+3. Use `./PlayChip8 <chip8-game.ch8>`
 4. Whether a key is allowed (part of the emulator) is displayed in the terminal once it has been pressed

-Requires SDL2 for rendering and input.
+Requires SDL2 for the graphical rendering and input: https://wiki.libsdl.org/Installation

 *Keyboard*

-A Chip-8 game make use of any of the following keys:
+A Chip-8 game may make use of any of the following keys (see description of game, if any, for specifics):
 ```
 1 2 3 4
 Q W E R